Last Updated on

 I only had a cotton sleeper, which I thought would be lighter and smaller than a sleeping bag, but seeing everyone’s tiny sleeping bags I figured it wouldn’t really have made a big difference.

 There were a couple of nights it was a bit chilly, which is when I wished I’d brought a sleeping bag, but most nights I was hot in my sleep liner and usually the hostels provide an additional blanket.
-Since most people complained they were sweating in their sleeping bags, I am not sure if I would’ve been happier with one.
-I guess I’d also say it depends on what time of the year you’re planning to do the walk.
+Since most people I met on the Camino complained they were sweating in their sleeping bags, I am not sure if I would’ve been happier with one.
+I’d say it depends on what time of the year you’re planning to do the walk when deciding what to pack for the Camino de Santiago: a sleeping bag or sleeping bag liner.
 In the summer months, a sleeping bag liner would definitely be enough.